On homogeneous 3-dimensional spacetimes: focus on plane waves: Compact models.

-\subsection{(Non-)existence of compact models:}
+\subsection{(Non-)existence of compact models}

-We have seen so far that if $\P_{\rho}$ admits compact models, that is, closed manifolds locally isometric to $\P_{\rho}$, then these compact models are, up to finite covers, of the form $\Gamma\backslash \P_{\rho}$, in the sense that they are quotients of $\P_{\rho}$ by a discrete subgroup acting freely and properly \ref{s12}.
-It turns out that all non-flat $\P_{\rho}$, except one, do not support compact models, even in the case where $\P_{\rho}$ is a Cahen-Wallach space.
+We have seen so far that if $\P_{\rho}$ admits compact models, that is, closed manifolds locally isometric to $\P_{\rho}$, then these compact models are, up to finite covers, of the form $\Gamma\backslash \P_{\rho}$, in the sense that they are quotients of $\P_{\rho}$ by a discrete subgroup acting freely and properly.

+\begin{remark} As said in Remark \ref{remark_symmetric}, the symmetric case in Theorem \ref{no_compact} is known.
+Indeed, it is shown in \cite{KO} that non-flat Cahen-Wallach spaces do not admit compact quotients in dimension 3.
+So the non-existence of compact models follows form the completeness result (as mentioned in Remark \ref{remark completeness}).